-Careers and Post-18 Outcomes
+Careers and post-18 outcomes

-Reigate Grammar School’s Careers programme begins in the First Form and solid foundations are built upon in every subsequent year.
+Reigate Grammar School’s careers programme begins in the First Form and solid foundations are built upon in every subsequent year.

 Third and Fourth Form students are able to take part in careers lessons covering CV writing, key competencies, A Level/BTEC choices and LMI research using Unifrog.

-Upper Sixth Form students are guided through the application process for university or apprenticeships and are offered interview practice for standard 1-1, panel and for multiple mini interviews (MMI).
-There are lessons and presentations on areas such as student finance and budgeting, moving away from home and life skills in order to help students to prepare for life after RGS.
+Upper Sixth students are guided through the application process for university or apprenticeships and are offered interview practice for standard 1-1, panel and for multiple mini interviews (MMI).
+There are lessons and presentations on areas such as student finance and budgeting, moving away from home and life skills in order to help students prepare for life after RGS.
 Students receive guidance on their final university/apprenticeship decisions, and then, again, on A Level results day and beyond should they need further assistance.